CodeGenixU/Enigma-Reloaded/README.md

 ## Configuration

-The Enigma machine is configured via a JSON file (see `configure.json` for an example):
+The Enigma machine is configured via a nested dictionary or a JSON file (see `configure.json` for an example):

 ```json
 {